numical/gcace/Blended/04 Elastic Cloud Infrastructure: Scaling and Automation/03 Load Balancing and Autoscaling.md

   * terminates SSL
   * certificate management - only one place
   * intelligent routing (on load)
-  * traffic form proxy to backend can be SSL or TCP
+  * traffic from proxy to backend can be SSL or TCP
 * TCP
   * global
   * layer 4
+  * specific ports

 # Network Load Balancing
+* external
 * regional
 * TCP/UDP
+* any port number
+* based on forwardng rules
 * non-proxied
   * traffic through load balancer
   * client IP preserved